-- A knowledge transfer session was conducted on 21 June and another on 24 June 2024. - A project fact sheet was prepared to coincide with delivery of the final report. - The project lead is working with CSIRO's communications team on an article.
+- A knowledge transfer session was conducted on 21 June and another on 24 June 2024. - A project fact sheet was prepared to coincide with delivery of the final report. - A shale video has been developed and now available on the GISERA website. - A paper, titled "Stimulating Shale Creep as a Strategy for Long-term Well Integrity during Decommissioning," was submitted to Rock Mechanics and Rock Engineering and is currently under consideration. - CSIRO's communications team are also planning on including an article in the upcoming GISERA E-Newsletter.